jgbarsness/idyll/README.md

 ## jnl <br />
-is a command line tool used to create and manage journal entries<br /><br />
+is a command line tool used to create and manage journal entries. entries are managed in 'jnl.txt'. generating a config file using '-config' allows for customization of file titles, attributes of entries, and preferences.<br /><br />
 packaged on OSX
 #### using: